Admission Regulations for the Master Program

 Applications must be sent in by June 15th (winter semester) or by December 15th (summer semester).

 Important note: Please send your application to the address given in the application form.
 Students who do not have a Bachelor's degree in Cognitive Science are strongly encouraged to include in their application materials a CV and a statement explaining why they wish to change their previous field of study and obtain an MSc in Cognitive Science, and how their interests in Cognitive Science relate to their previous field of study and other competencies previously acquired.
 Please be as specific as possible.
 It is not required and we do not encourage you to include a picture of yourself in the CV.

 The Master Program accepts students for the summer semester and for the winter semester.
 The application deadlines are listed above.

 Concerning applications via ASSIST, we strongly recommend that you send your application as early as possible.
 Open questions can then be settled within the application period and before the deadline.

-If you have questions about the application process itself contact the admissions office.
-Many international students have to apply via UniAssist, questions concerning their process need to be taken up with them.
-The status of your application can usually be reviewed online, in doubt contact the admissions office.
+If you have questions about the application process itself contact the students' office.
+International students have to apply via UniAssist, questions concerning their process need to be taken up with them.
+The status of your application can usually be reviewed online, in doubt contact the students' office.